The fallen wych elm

 Then she glances at her watch and gives a little sigh.
 It’s a move I admire.
 She has made herself clear without stooping to harangue him in public.

-‘A good bushman,’ he says.
-‘That’s what you need.
+The man nods, resigned, and steps away from the fence.
+Then he makes an extraordinary remark.
+‘A good bushman, that’s what you need.
 He’d have that cut up into logs in no time.’

 Nice one, Doll!
 Amusing, informative and SO TRUE!